Lo-fi music: 1950s–1970s: Origins and influential works

 DIY music predates written history, but "lo-fi" as it was understood after the 1990s can be traced to 1950s rock and roll.
 AllMusic writes that the genre's recordings were made "cheaply and quickly, often on substandard equipment.
 In that sense, the earliest rock & roll records, most of the garage rock of the '60s, and much of the punk rock of the late '70s could be tagged as Lo-Fi."

 Released in 1967, the Beach Boys' albums Smiley Smile and Wild Honey were lo-fi albums recorded mostly in Brian Wilson's makeshift home studio; the albums were later referred to as part of Wilson's so-called Bedroom Tapes.
 Although Smiley Smile was initially met with confusion and disappointment, appreciation for the album grew after other artists released albums that reflected a similarly flawed and stripped-down quality, including Bob Dylan's John Wesley Harding (1967) and the Beatles' White Album (1968).
 Pitchfork writer Mark Richardson credited Smiley Smile with inventing "the kind of lo-fi bedroom pop that would later propel Sebadoh, Animal Collective, and other characters."
 Editors at Rolling Stone credited Wild Honey with originating "the idea of DIY pop".

-Writers of The Wire credit Skip Spence's Oar (1969) as "a progenitor of both the loner/stoner and lo-fi movements", adding that the album "would not find a real audience for decades."

-In the early 1970s, there were a few other major recording artists who released music recorded with portable multi-tracking equipment; examples included Paul McCartney and Todd Rundgren.
-Produced shortly after the Beatles' breakup, the home-recorded solo release McCartney was among the best-selling albums of 1970, but was critically panned.
-In 2005, after an interviewer suggested that it was "[perhaps] one of the first big lo-fi records of its day", McCartney commented that it was "interesting" that younger fans were "looking back at something like that with some kind of respect", before adding that the album's "sort of ... hippie simplicity ... kind of resonates at this point in time, somehow."
-Record Collectors Jamie Atkins wrote in 2018 that many lo-fi acts had been indebted to the reverb-saturated sound of "All I Wanna Do" (1970) by the Beach Boys.
+In the early 1970s, there were a few other major recording artists and bands who released music recorded with portable multi-tracking equipment; examples included Paul McCartney, Todd Rundgren, and Bob Marley and the Wailers.
+Produced shortly after the Beatles' break-up, the home-recorded solo release McCartney was among the best-selling albums of 1970, but was critically panned.
+In 2005, after an interviewer suggested that it was possibly "one of the first big lo-fi records of its day", McCartney commented that it was "interesting" that younger fans were "looking back at something like that with some kind of respect", before adding that the album's "sort of ... hippie simplicity ... kind of resonates at this point in time, somehow."